Understanding Sexual Assault vs. Sexual Abuse

 Following sexual abuse or sexual assault, many victims, or the families of minor victims, may have no idea what to do first.
 Should you take legal action?
 How can you protect yourself or your family and prevent it from happening again?

 Ideally, you should seek medical care following any type of sexual assault or abuse.
 Minor children, in particular, should receive care and an evaluation to ensure that they have not contracted an STD or suffered genital trauma that may lead to long-lasting suffering.
 Having a medical evaluation immediately after an assault can also allow doctors to utilize a rape kit.
-A rape kit not only ensures that the victim did not end up with an STD, but also it allows for DNA collection that could establish evidence related to the assault.
+A rape kit not only ensures that someone who was assaulted did not end up with an STD, but it also allows for DNA collection that could establish evidence related to the assault.

 Even if you have allowed some time to pass since the sexual abuse or assault, you may still have the ability to seek justice.
-Florida law recently eliminated the statute of limitations for childhood sexual abuse, which means that a child who suffered abuse in the past can seek justice years later.
+Florida law recently eliminated the statute of limitations for childhood sexual abuse.
+For survivors, this means that a child who suffered abuse in the past can seek justice years later.

 In many cases, you may have the right to compensation following an act of sexual abuse or assault.
 If someone else owed a duty of care to keep you safe at the time of the assault, but failed in that duty, you may have the right to file a sexual abuse claim against the party that failed to prevent your suffering.

 For example, in cases of nursing home sexual assault, the survivor may have the right to file a claim against the nursing home.
 Likewise, in the case of sexual abuse perpetrated at school or daycare, parents and the child who suffered the abuse may have the right to file a claim against the institution if it failed to conduct a background check on the abusive employee or to take appropriate steps to protect the children in its care.